VJsharan/VJsharan/README.md

 # What I’m working on and learning:

 - 🔭 Currently building backend tools and full-stack applications using Python, Django, and Node.js.
-Also prototyping NLP projects like fake news detection using Scikit-learn and NLTK.
+Doing some ai/ml on the side as well.

 - 🌱 Expanding my skills with LangGraph, large language model deployment, and TensorFlow-based generative AI pipelines, while deepening knowledge of networks and distributed systems.